 9. The sand is dirty, and all the beaches are black

-Good news (yes, finally one)!
+Any Iceland must see?
+The good news (yes, finally one)!
 We have done the hard work for you and can confirm – there is no white sand on the island!

 We have checked up close and even climbed on a mountain to double-check from up high – only black sand!